DFHack/dfhack/docs/Plugins.rst

 Intended to be used as a keybinding:

-* In 'q' mode, when a job is highlighted within a workshop or furnace, changes the material of the job.
+* In :kbd:`q` mode, when a job is highlighted within a workshop or furnace, changes the material of the job.
 Only inorganic materials can be used in this mode.
-* In 'b' mode, during selection of building components positions the cursor over the first available choice with the matching material.
+* In :kbd:`b` mode, during selection of building components positions the cursor over the first available choice with the matching material.

 job-duplicate
 -------------
 Duplicate the selected job in a workshop:

-* In 'q' mode, when a job is highlighted within a workshop or furnace building, instantly duplicates the job.
+* In :kbd:`q` mode, when a job is highlighted within a workshop or furnace building, instantly duplicates the job.

 .. _stockflow: